ManuInDenWolken/AdminGuide/docs/services/matrix.md

 Don't forget to start the container after editing the option with `docker-compose up -d`

-Now you can create a user using the command line:
+You can also create a new user from the command line:
 ```yaml
 docker-compose exec matrix register_new_matrix_user -u USERNAME -p PASSWORD -a -c /data/homeserver.yaml https://matrix.domain.de
 ```